 Many fish species as well as birds have been observed feeding on horseshoe crab eggs in Florida.
-Adult horsesehoes serve as prey for sea turtles, alligators, horse conchs and other species.
+Adult horseshoes serve as prey for sea turtles, alligators, horse conchs and sharks.

-Horseshoe crabs are extremely important to the biomedical industry because their unique, copper-based blue blood contains a substance called Limulus amebocyte lysate.
-The substance, which coagulates in the presence of small amounts of bacterial toxins, is used to test for sterility of medical equipment and virtually all intravenous drugs.
-Research on the compound eyes of horseshoe crabs has led to a better understanding of human vision.
-The marine life fishery collects live horseshoe crabs for resale as aquarium, research, or educational specimens, and the American eel and whelk fisheries use horseshoe crabs extensively as bait along many parts of the Atlantic coast.
+Horseshoe crabs are also utilized in several fisheries.
+The marine life fishery collects live horseshoe crabs for resale as aquarium, research, or educational specimens, and the American eel and whelk fisheries use horseshoe crabs as bait along many parts of the Atlantic coast.

 Threats to horseshoe crabs and research efforts